 - ecologically sustainable forest management – ensuring forests are appropriately managed and regenerated

 - an expanded and permanent forest conservation estate – to provide for the protection of Australia’s unique forest biodiversity.

-The website contains many historical documents that show the detailed scientific, economic and social processes which underpinned the development of each RFA.
+The RFAs result from scientific study, consultation and negotiation covering a diverse range of interests.
+Our website contains many historical documents that show the detailed scientific, economic and social processes that underpinned the development of each RFA.

-For details on how each of the 10 RFA's have been implemented by the States, please go to the relevant State forestry website.
+For details on how each of the 10 RFAs have been implemented by the states, see the

 relevant state forestry website.